LeaseySocial.

 It then retrieves recent local posts from that instance.

-These timelines can be left open and can persist across sessions if they remain in the Timelines list.
+These timelines are saved for the current account and can persist across sessions if they remain in the Timelines list.
+To remove one, use the Timelines tab in Options.

 Lists Manager.